fire015/json-routes/README.md

 You simply define the route URI as the key under each method and the usual route options as if it were an array in the `Route::(get|post|put|patch|delete|options)` static methods.

 You can also split your routes up into sub-files and folders.
-For example you can define `user/account` in `app/config/routes/user.json` or `app/config/routes/user/routes.json` or `app/config/routes/user/account/routes.json` (no limit on recursion).
+For example you can define `user/account` in any of the following places:

+* app/config/routes/user.json
+* app/config/routes/user/routes.json
+* app/config/routes/user/account.json
+* app/config/routes/user/account/routes.json